-Before you learn how to become your own boss, you have to know how much money it will take to live on and build your business.
+Before you learn how to be your own boss, you have to know how much money it will take to live on and build your business.
+Though money may not actually buy happiness, having enough to be comfortable is one of the keys to relieving stress and having an overall positive state of well-being.
 What are your monthly living expenses?
 How much of a budget will you need for marketing, equipment or other necessities?
 How much do you need in the bank before you feel comfortable going all-in with your new venture?
 Having solid answers to these questions will help you determine when the time is right to turn the dream of being your own boss into reality.

 3. Put the infrastructure into place